Ramblus/rockets/README.md

 - Use filters to avoid receiving unwanted data.
 - Donate a few dollars to help cover server costs.
-- Sponsor this app if you have a lot of bandwidth at your disposal.

 ## Credits